 Home Directory Space and Access

-The College of Engineering maintains a NAS (Network Attached Storage) device on which all of our users have file storage space.
+The College of Engineering maintains home directory storage space for all affiliated users.
 This space is typically accessed in the environment via UNIX home directories and the U:\ drive in Windows.
 User home directories for UNIX and Windows are separate but can be accessed using an SFTP client such as Filezilla or WinSCP.

 Connecting to Linux Storage in Windows:

 You Can launch Filezilla by searching for the application on your CSE windows device.

 Once Filezilla is launched you will setup your connection with the following settings (excluding the quotation marks).

 Password: “University Password”

 To save the settings and launch the connection, click the “Quickconnect” button.